rdey0/connect4_ai/README.md

 ### Guide

-1. Select your Opponent: Click on "Choose AI Opponent" to select the AI algorithm you want to play against.
+1. **Select your Opponent**: Click on "Choose AI Opponent" to select the AI algorithm you want to play against.
 You can change the opponent algorithm at any point in the game without resetting the board.

 <br/>